 Your Mac will take a few moments to format your T5 external SSD.

 When it’s done you can get rid of your Disk Utility screen and you’ll see your T5 drive icon on your Mac’s desktop.
 Ready for you to use.

-There are some other formatting options you may want to know about.
+Below there are some other formatting options you may want to know about.

-Format Your Samsung T5 For Mac APFS
+Format Your Samsung T5 APFS For Mac

 APFS is the short name for the Apple File System.
 APFS was introduced by Apple as a fast file system for SSDs – solid state drives.